-Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan.
+1Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan.
 Persons also were defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.

 NOTES: Due to the COVID-19 pandemic, National Health Interview Survey data collection switched to a telephone-only mode beginning March 19, 2020.
-This resulted in lower response rates and differences in respondent characteristics for Quarter 2 (April-June).
-Differences observed in estimates between January-June 2020 and earlier time periods may be partially or fully attributable to these changes.
+This resulted in lower response rates and differences in respondent characteristics for April-December 2020.
+Differences observed in estimates between 2020 and earlier time periods may be impacted by these changes.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.